 When the officer arrives, give your report of what happened.
 Be truthful and complete about the facts of the situation.
 Assuming nothing has happened that would require an arrest, such as a DUI, the officer will give you information that will let you contact the police station for progress on the investigation.
 The police should also be able to help tow your vehicle if needed.

 Gather Financial Documentation

 Once your car is at a mechanic, get an estimate for the repairs.
-If there were injuries, get an estimate for medical bills as well, if you can.
+If there were any personal injuries such as neck and back injuries, broken bones, or spinal injuries, get an estimate for medical bills as well, if you can.
 You may wish to call a lawyer at this point.
 They can advise you on what other documentation you might need to make a strong case to the insurance company.

 Call the Insurance Company

 Either on your own with good documentation, or with the help of a lawyer, contact the insurance company to report the incident and make a claim to cover the costs.
 Be prepared for a lot of questions and to file a statement.
 You might have to wait while the insurance company does their own investigation by calling the other party and the police to get their sides of the story.

 When the insurance company comes forward with a settlement offer, your lawyer can help you determine whether or not it is a fair offer.
 Their first offer isn’t always the best one, but having a lawyer on your side can improve the likelihood that they won’t lowball you.
 If the offer is really unfair or violates the policy, you do not need to accept it.
 Your lawyer can assist you in fighting the offer in court.